RaghuRaikar/Mind-Palace/README.md

 # Mind-Palace
-web app that allows users to contact customer support through various different means, such as email, phone text, and in-app messaging.
+Web app that allows users to contact customer support through various different means, such as email, phone text, and in-app messaging.

 The key features are: